Choosing and Using Curriculum

 Promotes two-way communication and includes ways to collaborate with families through a shared decision making process.

-Explains how to implement the curriculum and offers resources/ tools to assess the extent to which the curriculum is implemented as designed.
+Explains how to implement the curriculum and offers resources and tools to evaluate the extent to which the curriculum is implemented as designed.

 This online Curriculum Consumer Report provides review summaries and ratings of comprehensive infant and toddler, preschool, and home-based curricula.